omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Uniswap[2], Curve[3], and Balancer[4], which operate on an automated market maker (AMM) model, proof an efficient way that a dex can be.
 Their smart contracts hold liquidity reserves of various token pairs and traders execute swaps directly against these reserves.
 In this model, prices are set automatically according to a constant product `x*y=k` model, where `x` is the number of token A and `y` is the number of token B in pool.
 When a trader sells out `x'` token A for `y'` token B, the amount of token A in pool increases and the amount of token B decreases,  but the product remains the same: `(x+x')*(y-y')=x*y=k`.
 We don't bring transaction fee into calculation yet, but will add this part later in this paper.

-Liquidity prividers are incentivized by receiving the transaction fee (0.3% in general).
+Liquidity providers are incentivized by receiving the transaction fee (0.3% in general).

-AMM on lightning network operates on the same constant product model, but the infrastructure are completely different than the onchain AMM.
+AMM on lightning network operates on the same constant product model, but the infrastructure is completely different than the onchain AMM.
 This paper outlines the core mechanics of how AMM on LN works.
 We suppose readers are familiar with both LN and AMM, so that we will omit basic concepts introductions.
 For Bitcoin lightning network, we refer to lnd, and for smart asset lightning network, we refer to Omnibolt.

 ## liquidity pool